vibdev/canvas-kit/modules/canvas-kit-react-skeleton/README.md

 </Skeleton>;
 ```

-> Note: the `Hello!` will show up this allows the flexibility for users to create any additional
+> Note: In this example, non-Skeleton elements like `<h1>Hello!</h1>` will still show.
+This allows
-> Skeletons they may need.
+> the flexibility for users to create more custom Skeletons.

 ## Static Properties